 We remind you that your medical insurance coverage is between you and your insurance company.
 While your insurance company may cover some of your expenses, you are ultimately responsible for your hospital account, not the insurance company.

 In addition to hospital billing, you will receive a separate bill from your physician(s) and any specialists.
 These professionals do not work for the hospital and have independent practices.
 As such, they bill separately for their services.
+For your convenience, we have included contact information for the most common independent practitioners at Florida Hospital per campus.

 You’ll want to make sure that both your physician and the hospital are part of your insurance provider’s network.
 Following are just a few of the physicians you may receive a bill from.
 If you have any questions about their billing, you will want to contact them directly as the hospital cannot provide any assistance.